x56080/SequoiaDB/doc/src/document/reference/Sequoiadb_command/SdbDataSource/alter_en.md

   format: `ErrorFilterMask: "READ"`

-7. ErrorControlLevel (string): Configure the error level when performing unsupported data operations (such as DDL) on the mapping collection or collection space and the default is  "high".
+7. ErrorControlLevel (string): Configure the error level when performing unsupported data operations (such as DDL) on the mapping collection or collection space and the default is  "low".

   The values are as follows: